duongngyn0510/continuous-deployment-to-gke-cluster/README.md

 + Go back to your terminal, in which you typed `gcloud init`, pick cloud project you using, and Enter.

-+ Then type Y, type the ID number corresponding to **us-central1-f**, then Enter.
++ Then type Y, type the ID number corresponding to **us-central1-f** (in my case), then Enter.

-#### 1.2.
+#### 1.3.
 Install gke-cloud-auth-plugin
 ```bash
 sudo apt-get install google-cloud-cli-gke-gcloud-auth-plugin
 ```

-#### 1.3.
+#### 1.4.
 Create service account
-Create your [service account](https://console.cloud.google.com/), and select `Kubernetes Engine Admin` role (Full management of Kubernetes Clusters and their Kubernetes API objects) for your service account.
+Create your [service account](https://console.cloud.google.com/iam-admin/serviceaccounts), and select `Kubernetes Engine Admin` role (Full management of Kubernetes Clusters and their Kubernetes API objects) for your service account.

 Create new key as json type for your service account.
 Download this json file and save it in `terraform` directory.
-Update your `credentials`  in `terraform/main.tf`.
+Update `credentials` in `terraform/main.tf` with your this json file.

-#### 1.4.
+#### 1.5.
 Add permission for Project
 Go to [IAM](https://console.cloud.google.com/iam-admin/iam), click on `GRANT ACCESS`, then add new principals, this principal is your service account created in step 1.3.
 Finally, select `Owner` role.
 ![](images/grant_access.png)

-#### 1.5.
+#### 1.6.
 Using [terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) to create GKE cluster.
 Update your [project id](https://console.cloud.google.com/projectcreate) in `terraform/variables.tf`
 Run the following commands to create GKE cluster:
 ```bash